cageyjames/GeoJSON-Ballparks/README.md

 GeoJSON-Ballparks
 =================

-Ballparks of [MLB](http://mlb.com) and [Minor League AAA](http://www.milb.com/) teams in [GeoJSON](http://geojson.org).
+Ballparks of [MLB](http://mlb.com), [MLB Minor League](http://www.milb.com/), [Mexican League](http://www.milb.com/index.jsp?sid=l125) and [Nippon Professional Baseball](http://www.npb.or.jp) teams in [GeoJSON](http://geojson.org).

 The goal is to get all professional baseball team ballparks in GeoJSON format.
-This includes the [Mexican League](http://www.milb.com/index.jsp?sid=l125) as well as AA and A teams.
 I'd also like to get independent baseball league teams in the database but they don't always play in the same ballparks year after year.
+Internationally the focus is on Asian major professional baseball leagues but Latin American Teams (Columbia, Dominican Republic, etc) and Europe (Italy and The Netherlands) are goals as well.

 **Finished**